-- The use of diffusion tensor imaging to take into account the anisotropic diffusion process in white matter fibers (as opposed to the isotropic reaction-diffusion formalism of Swanson et al. [9]). - The use of the radiotherapy volume classifications to initialize the source of the diffusion component (as opposed to point sources in [9]). - A new coupling equation between the reaction-diffusion and the mechanical constitutive equation to simulate the mass-effect during of the virtual glioblastoma (VG) growth. - The initialization with a patient's tumor and a quantitative comparison with the observed invasion in the later patient MR images.
+- The use of the radiotherapy volume classifications to initialize the source of the diffusion component (as opposed to point sources in [9]). - A new coupling equation between the reaction-diffusion and the mechanical constitutive equation to simulate the mass-effect during of the virtual glioblastoma (VG) growth. - The initialization with a patient's tumor and a quantitative comparison with the observed invasion in the later patient MR images.